ycrc/ycrc.github.io/docs/data/loomis-decommission.md

 If you or your group had any self-installed software in the project directory, it is possible that the migration will have broken the software and it will need to be recompiled.

+### Decommission of Old, Deprecated Software Trees

+As part of the Loomis Decommission, we will not be migrating the old software trees located at /gpfs/loomis/apps/hpc, /gpfs/loomis/apps/hpc.rhel6 and /gpfs/loomis/apps/hpc.rhel7.
+The deprecated modules can be identified as being prefixed with "Apps/", "GPU/", "Libs/" or "MPI/" rather than beginning with the software name.
+If you are using software modules in one of the old trees, please find an alternative in the current supported tree or notify us ASAP so we can continue to support your work.

 ## Researchers with Purchased Storage on Loomis

 If you have purchased space on `/gpfs/loomis` that is still active (not expired), we will create a new area of the same size for you on Gibbs and will coordinate the transfer of the data with your group.

-If you have purchased storage on `/gpfs/loomis` that has expired or will be expiring in 2022, you will have received a separate communication from us with information on purchasing replacement storage on Gibbs.
+If you have purchased storage on `/gpfs/loomis` that has expired or will be expiring in 2022, you should have received a separate communication from us with information on purchasing replacement storage on Gibbs.